-While they can be highly beneficial with the right guidance of a trained EFL teacher, they can have some shortcomings.
+While they can be highly beneficial in language teaching with the right guidance of a trained EFL teacher, they can have some shortcomings.

 As experienced language teacher and polyglot, Dr Gareth Popkins says; “Language textbooks (can be) boring and demotivating.
 They focus too much on dry grammar, impenetrable explanations, interminable exercises and dull texts.”

 That’s why many language teachers choose to supplement their classroom materials with authentic, real-world language content that engages their students, gets them excited to learn English and allows them to further develop their language skills.

 Today we’ll be taking a closer look at these authentic English language materials and discovering how they can benefit your students, where you can find them and how you can use Text Inspector to optimise their use in your EFL classroom.

 What are authentic language materials and why use them?